Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

-Back in the day, several RAM upgrade boards were available for the so called Early Macs (Macintosh 128K / 512K and 512Ke).
-Today, finding one of these boards in working condition has become challenging.
-The *Mac Rescue* board, one of the few offering a full 4MB of RAM, is nearly impossible to obtain.

 This upgrade provides up to 4MB using more recently RAM ICs of higher density (256Kb x 16 bit).

 It has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.